 It wasn’t until 1909 that the most recognizable insignia in sports—the interlocking “NY”—made its first appearance on the caps and left sleeves of uniforms.
-The design was created in 1877 by Louis B. Tiffany for a medal to be given by the New York City Police Department to Officer John McDowell, the first NYC policeman shot in the line of duty.
-Perhaps because one of the club’s owners, Bill Devery, was a former NYC police chief, the design was adopted by the organization.
+The design was created in 1877 for a medal to be given by the New York City Police Department to Officer John McDowell, the first NYC policeman shot in the line of duty.

 Here is the backside of that medal with John’s name inscribed on it:Photo courtesy of the New York City Police Museum.

-However, the history of this logo has a bit of a preface, given that this team was not always called the Yankees.
-They were actually founded in 1901 as the Baltimore Orioles.
+Given that this team was not always called the Yankees, the branding history of the franchise predates these initial designs.
+The team was initially founded in 1901 as the Baltimore Orioles.
 This was their first logo:

 The logo went on to evolve further in 1902, opting for the ‘B’ instead of the ‘O’:

 The biggest change came when the franchise found itself under new ownership, which moved the team to New York.
 The transition earned themselves a new nickname - the NY Highlanders.
 It was a reference to the team’s elevated location at Hilltop Park and to the noted British military unit The Gordon Highlanders, which coincided with the team’s president, Joseph Gordon.
 As such the logo also needed an upgrade, experiencing various iterations over the years before it would morph into the one we know today